 In the podcast, he said, in part, the following (you can listen to an excerpt or read below, the entire podcast is no longer online):

 “The tools people argue that Ohno said you must first standardize before you can improve.
 He never said that.
 Actually, it was Womack and Jones who said that.
 Indeed, in their 2007 edition of Machine That Changed The World, they said as follows…”

 Seddon could not be more wrong on this point that Ohno never said that.
 His declarative statement is so incorrect, it makes you wonder if it's an intentionally self-serving lie (to tear down lean and Womack and Jones) or if he was just sloppy.
 Given his academic airs, you'd expect more precision.
 He has a habit of going after Womack and Jones and, yes, I'll defend them.

-Update (3/1/11) — The direct quote seems to come from Ohno’s student Masaaki Imai, see my comment and documentation here.
-It was NOT made up by Womack and Jones.
+Update (3/1/11) — The direct quote seems to come from Ohno's student Masaaki Imai, see my comment and documentation here.
+But again, it was NOT made up by Womack and Jones.

 “Where there is no standard, there can be no Kaizen.”

 Note: if you are going to comment on this thread, please consider addressing my main point, that Seddon is misrepresenting both Ohno and Womack/Jones.

 What he's apparently referring to is Womack and Jones writing: “As Taiichi Ohno noted, “Without standards there can be no kaizen.” (and the full text is below):

 Now Womack and Jones don't footnote the exact Ohno quote (maybe they should have).